vectordotdev/timber-ruby/README.md

 ## Do amazing things with your logs

-Being more productive, solving problems faster, and never feel left in the dark wondering if your app is performing well for your users:
+Solve problems faster, produce higher quality apps, and never feel left in the dark wondering if your app is performing well for your users:

 1. [**Live tail users on your app**](https://timber.io/docs/app/console/tail-a-user)